Norwegian Wood

 Naoko called me the following Saturday, and that Sunday we had a

 date.
 I suppose I can call it a date.
-I can't think of a better word for it.
+I can't think of a better word

 As before, we walked the streets.
 We stopped somewhere